-To disrupt existing upstream deficiencies, it is necessary to step in where the market will not naturally go due to the lack of a direct linear effect.
+To disrupt existing upstream deficiencies philanthropy should step in where the market will not naturally go due to the lack of a direct linear effect.
 This could, for example, involve focusing on women, refugees, and other vulnerable groups, ensuring they have access to the necessary training and opportunities in the green workforce.
-Additionally, it is important to address areas where there is a general lack of skills, such as the competence to conduct green procurement processes among technocrats, disrupting silo thinking, and training of trainers.
+Additionally, philanthropy could address areas where there is a general lack of skills, such as the competence to conduct green procurement processes among technocrats, disrupting silo thinking, and training of trainers.